 Payments.
-Most swap agreements (but generally not CDS) calculate and settle the obligations of the parties to the agreement on a "net basis" with a single payment.
-Consequently, a current obligations (or rights) under a swap will generally be equal only to the net amount to be paid or received under the agreement based on the relative values of the positions held by each party to the agreement (the "net amount").
+Most swaps entered into by a Fund (but generally not CDS) calculate and settle the obligations of the parties to the agreement on a "net basis" with a single payment.
+Consequently, a Fund's current obligations (or rights) under a swap will generally be equal only to the net amount to be paid or received under the agreement based on the relative values of the positions held by each party to the agreement (the "net amount").
 Other swaps, such as CDS, may require initial premium (discount) payments as well as periodic payments (receipts) related to the interest leg of the swap or to the default of the reference entity.

-Current obligations under most swaps (e.g., total return swaps, equity/index swaps, interest rate swaps) will be accrued daily (offset against any amounts owed to the Fund by the counterparty to the swap) and any accrued but unpaid net amounts owed to a swap counterparty will be covered by segregating or earmarking cash or other assets determined to be liquid.
+A Fund's current obligations under most swaps (e.g., total return swaps, equity/index swaps, interest rate swaps) will be accrued daily (offset against any amounts owed to the Fund by the counterparty to the swap) and any accrued but unpaid net amounts owed to a swap counterparty will be covered by segregating or earmarking cash or other assets determined to be liquid.
 However, typically no payments will be made until the settlement date.

-In connection with CDS in which a Fund is a "buyer", the Fund will segregate or earmark cash or assets determined to be liquid by the Advisor, with a value at least equal to the Fund's maximum potential exposure under the swap (e.g., any accrued but unpaid net amounts owed by the Fund to any clearing house counterparty).
+In connection with CDS in which a Fund is a "buyer," the Fund will segregate or earmark cash or assets determined to be liquid by the Advisor, with a value at least equal to the Fund's maximum potential exposure under the swap (e.g., any accrued but unpaid net amounts owed by the Fund to any clearing house counterparty).
 In connection with CDS in which a Fund is a "seller", however, the Fund will segregate or earmark cash or assets determined to be liquid by the Advisor, with a value at least equal to the full notional amount of the swap (minus any variation margin or amounts owed to the Fund under an offsetting cleared transaction).
 This segregation or earmarking is intended to ensure that a Fund has assets available to satisfy its potential obligations with respect to the transaction.
 Each Fund reserves the right to modify its asset segregation policies in the future, including modifications to comply with any changes in the positions articulated by the SEC or its staff regarding asset segregation.

-Inasmuch as these transactions are entered into for hedging purposes or are offset by earmarked or segregated cash or liquid assets, as permitted by applicable law, the Funds and the Advisor believe that these transactions to not constitute "senior securities" within the meaning of the 1940 Act, and, accordingly, will not treat them as being subject to a Fund's borrowing restrictions.
+Inasmuch as these transactions are entered into for hedging purposes or are offset by earmarked or segregated cash or liquid assets, as permitted by applicable law, the Funds and the Advisor believes that these transactions do not constitute "senior securities" within the meaning of the 1940 Act, and, accordingly, will not treat them as being subject to a Fund's borrowing restrictions.
+Swaps that cannot be terminated in the ordinary course of business within seven days at approximately the amount a Fund has valued the asset may be considered to be illiquid for purposes of the Fund's illiquid investment limitations.